Pothos plant care for different pothos varieties and propagation is simple and a great place to start learning for beginning gardeners.

 You can also propagate cuttings in soil, covering as many nodes as possible with dry soil and waiting for them to root.
 When roots begin to form, water the plant normally.
 This method isn’t quite as successful as water propagation.
 However, if you attempt to propagate multiple cuttings at once, you are likely to have at least one take off.

 Note — pothos vines that have grown in water may struggle to adapt to the soil, and vice versa.
-Once you propagate pothos in either water or soil, it’s best to keep it growing in the same conditions.
+Once you propagate pothos in either water or soil, it’s best to keep them growing in the same conditions.

 Kara Lefever